 Honoring Dad – Mt.
 Everest / Mt.
 Vinson Expeditions

 Since then, I have been threatening a return to the mountains for some time but a series of injuries over the last 24 months have sidelined me.
 Until now, that is.
-An Everest rematch is on the cards – just not quite ready yet – but I am finally rejoining my quest to climb the seven summits by heading to Antarctica this January (2020) to climb my sixth, Mt.
+Who knows if/when an Everest rematch is on the cards in the future – but for now, I am finally getting active again and heading to Antarctica this January (2020) to climb my sixth, Mt.
 Vinson.
 At 16,050 feet this is a more modest climb in terms of altitude and duration, but typically involves climbing with 60lb+ packs and temperatures as low as -40!

 More than anything, I wish Dad was still alive to see me attempt this, but that not being possible, I have dubbed this climb – my sixth of the seven summits – the Gerry Condon Memorial Expedition – Mt.
 Vinson Edition.
 Once again, I intend to honor his memory by raising money for a very worthy and relevant charity – the American Kidney Fund.